 i want to

-An accomplished physician-scientist with a long track record of as principal investigator of NIH R01 and T32 grants, he has authored more than 80 scholarly works.
-As president of The Research Institute, Dr. Barnard is responsible for strategic direction, overall administration, recruiting, allocation of resources, and design of infrastructure in support of all research activities at Nationwide Children's Hospital.
-The Research Institute is one of the fastest growing pediatric research institutions in the United States and is currently ranked 7th nationally among free-standing children’s hospitals based on National Institutes of Health funding.
-In 2014, The Research Institute received more than $70 million in external funding.
+As president of The Research Institute, Dr. Barnard is responsible for strategic direction, administration, resource allocation and infrastructure design in support of research activities at Nationwide Children's Hospital.
+The Research Institute is one of the largest pediatric research institutions in the United States and has consistently ranked among the top ten free-standing children’s hospitals based on National Institutes of Health funding.
+In 2014, The Research Institute received more than $70 million in external awards.

 in the news